cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 ## Advanced Function Arguments

-It's impossible to use Python without arguments so it's safe to say that every Python user knows how to use them.
-However, it is possible to use Python without knowing about some of the finer details which are offered by Python's expressive function syntax.
+It's impossible to use Python without arguments, so it's safe to say that every Python user knows how to use them.
+However, it is possible to use Python without knowing about some finer details which are offered by Python's expressive function syntax.
 In fact, earlier in this guide there was some use of default arguments [here](#multi-line-docstrings) and keyword arguments [here](#csv-files).

 ### Definitions